trivialsoftware/trivialdb/ReadMe.md

 db.sync();
 ```

-The `sync` function returns a promise that is resolved once the database has 'settled', as in, there are not more
+The `sync` function returns a promise that is resolved once the database has 'settled', as in, there are no more
 scheduled writes.
-Because of this behavior, you should consider whether or not you want to wait on it's promise.
+Because of this behavior, you should consider whether or not you want to wait on its promise.
 Under
 high load, (or with a high `writeDelay`) it's possible for a `sync` promise's resolution to be considerably delayed.

 ```javascript